telerik/fiddler-docs/knowledge-base/VPAT.md

 ### (c) All training and informational video and multimedia productions which support the agency's mission, regardless of format, that contain speech or other audio information necessary for the comprehension of the content, shall be open or closed captioned.
 Does Not Support

-* Fiddler demonstration videos [http://www.fiddler2.com/fiddler/help/video/default.asp](http://www.fiddler2.com/fiddler/help/video/default.asp) are not required to use the product, and are not currently closed-captioned.
+* Fiddler Classic demonstration videos [http://www.fiddler2.com/fiddler/help/video/default.asp](http://www.fiddler2.com/fiddler/help/video/default.asp) are not required to use the product, and are not currently closed-captioned.

 ### (d) All training and informational video and multimedia productions which support the agency's mission, regardless of format, that contain visual information necessary for the comprehension of the content, shall be audio described.
 Does Not Support

-* Fiddler demonstration videos [http://www.fiddler2.com/fiddler/help/video/default.asp](http://www.fiddler2.com/fiddler/help/video/default.asp) are not required to use the product, and are not currently closed-captioned.
+* Fiddler Classic demonstration videos [http://www.fiddler2.com/fiddler/help/video/default.asp](http://www.fiddler2.com/fiddler/help/video/default.asp) are not required to use the product, and are not currently closed-captioned.
 * The majority of their content is available in textual form elsewhere in the Help.

 ### (e) Display or presentation of alternate text presentation or audio descriptions shall be user-selectable unless permanent.